 The London Eye cabins

-The doubts that most people have when they go on the Millennium Wheel for the first time are: What to expect?
-What are the cabins like?
-Obviously, they are safe, but not only that, but every point of their design contributes to an optimal experience for every person who goes up.
+The doubts that arise the most in people who go for the first time to the Millennium Wheel is: What to expect from it?
+How are the cabins?
+Obviously, they are safe, but not only that, but every point of their design contributes to an optimal experience for each person who goes up.

 The cabins are acclimatized and have a capacity for 25 people, but currently that number does not go up because of the measures implemented by Covid 19.
 Even when the 25 people go up in each cabin, it is possible to move around the cabin without any problems and enjoy the view to the fullest.